Sending Emails in PHP with PHPMailer — SitePoint

 Conclusion

-If you are a PHP developer, there is little chance of avoiding having to send emails programmatically.
-While you may opt for third party services like Mandrill or Sendgrid, sometimes that just isn’t an option, and rolling your own email sending library even less so.
-That’s where PHPMailer and its alternatives (Zend Mail, Swiftmailer, etc..) come in.
+If you’re a PHP developer, there’s little chance of avoiding having to send emails programmatically.
+While you may opt for third-party services like Mandrill or SendGrid, sometimes that just isn’t an option, and rolling your own email sending library even less so.
+That’s where PHPMailer and its alternatives (Zend Mail, Swift Mailer, and so on) come in.

-You can learn about this library’s APIs in the official documentation.
-Do you use PHPMailer?
-Or do you rather rely on fully remote API based solutions?
-Let us know in the comments!
+You can learn about this library’s APIs in the repository wiki, or in the official documentation.

 Are you getting bogged down with PHP library dependencies?
 Watch our screencast and learn about how Composer can help you manage this for you.